yaqwsx/KiKit/doc/examples.md

 ![conn-pcbnew](resources/conn-pcbnew.png)

 They specify where to place tabs.
 You can even specify individual tab width via text property of the symbol.
 How to use it?
-Just specify tab style to `annotation`.
+Just specify tab type to `annotation`.
 We also have to increase the source area tolerance, so it can capture the annotations.

 ```
 kikit panelize \
     --layout 'grid; rows: 2; cols: 2; space: 5mm;' \
     --tabs annotation \